 AR enables users to visualize real-world objects with useful information by the way of visual cues.
 This information is displayed as an overlay which can help users make decisions or gain a better understanding of systems.
 A well-designed AR system is one in which the type of information is well thought out and is overlaid on top of real-world objects, thereby helping users take decisions faster and in a more efficient way.
 AR functionality is achieved using a specialized mobile camera or with an external apparatus to a mobile device.
-To an AR system, anything that is viewable from the camera becomes a digital object which can be inspected or moved around.
-This gives a way for some interesting scenarios to emerge such as the ability to measure and move these virtual objects.
+In an AR system, anything that is viewable from the camera becomes a digital object which can be inspected or moved around.
+This gives a way to some interesting scenarios to emerge such as the ability to measure and move these virtual objects.

 Use Cases of AR in Asset Maintenance/ Field Service:

 - Training personnel: Today AR is used extensively in training by simulating interaction with real equipment.
 A trainee can interact with a 3D model of equipment & perform a multi-step action to complete an activity.

 - Remote Consulting: Shared AR experiences between a technician and a remote consultant can be leveraged to fix an issue in equipment.
 The technician & the consultant will be interacting with the exact same view of the equipment with its surroundings.
 In such a shared AR setup, the consultant can annotate a piece of machinery, thereby guiding the technician to specific targets without any ambiguity.

 - AR Help Manual: Operating instructions can be virtually overlaid on a piece of machinery which when viewed through an AR camera, gives the user instant access to the specific information that he/she wishes to work with.
 No more sifting through the manuals to find the right set of instructions.
 There can be pre-recorded videos that can be mapped to real-world equipment & can be played upon scanning through the AR camera.
 This makes the support easily available for an end-user.